Ground deicing of aircraft

 In aviation, ground deicing of aircraft is the process of removing surface frost, ice or frozen contaminants on aircraft surfaces before an aircraft takes off.
 This prevents even a small amount of surface frost or ice on aircraft surfaces from severely impacting flight performance.
 Frozen contaminants on surfaces can also break off in flight, damaging engines or control surfaces.

 Major airports in climates conducive to ground icing will have some kind of ground deicing systems in place.
 Ultimately it is the pilot-in-command's responsibility to ensure that all necessary deicing processes are carried out before departure.

 Planes are often equipped with ice protection systems or icephobic surface coatings to control in-flight atmospheric icing; however, those are not considered substitutes for adequate ground based deicing.

 Purpose

-Aircraft flight characteristics are extremely sensitive to the slightest amount of surface irregularity, in particular that caused by frost, ice, or snow.
+Aircraft flight characteristics are extremely sensitive to the slightest amount of surface irregularity, in particular that are caused by frost, ice, or snow.
 These may interrupt smooth airflow over surfaces; add weight to the airframe; interfere with control surfaces; or come loose in flight and cause impact damage to the airframe or engines.
-A layer as thin as 0.4 mm (1/64 inch) can have a significant effect on lift, drag, and control.
+A layer as thin as 0.4 mm can have a significant effect on lift, drag, and control.

 Ground icing can occur even when the ambient temperature is above freezing, via a process known as "cold soaking."
 In this situation, ice is formed because the fuel in the wing tanks is below freezing, causing condensation on the wings which subsequently freezes.

 Many aircraft accidents have been attributed by post-accident investigations to aircraft operators' failure to remove surface frost, ice, and/or snow prior to takeoff.
 Such accidents include: